laxmitimalsina/Meme-Generator/README.md

  * --body: Quote body to add to the image
  * --author: Quote author to add to the image
 ## Add your own image and quote
-To make your own custom meme add image to `src/_data/DogQuotes` folder and add quotes on `src/_data/DogQuotes` on any four file format PDF, csv, docx, txt
+* To make your own custom meme add image to `src/_data/DogQuotes` folder and add quotes on `src/_data/DogQuotes` on any four file format PDF, csv, docx, txt
+* Add static folder and a tmp folder while using the application to save the generated meme

 ## Run flask app
  * From root directory src run flask with the command `$python app.py`